namra4122/Retinopathy_Classification/README.md

-# Detection Of Diabetic Retinopathy Using Machine Learning
+# Classification Of Diabetic Retinopathy Using Machine Learning

 This project focuses on using machine learning techniques, specifically a neural network with the **VGG16 architecture**, for the detection of diabetic retinopathy.
 The code includes data preprocessing, model creation, training, and performance evaluation.